Meteor-Community-Packages/meteor-simple-schema/README.md

 ### Manually Adding a Validation Error

-If you want to reactively display an arbitrary validation error and it is not possible to use a custom validation function (perhaps you have to call a function `onSubmit` or wait for asynchronous results), you can add one or more errors to a validation context at any time by calling `myContext.addInvalidKeys(errors)`, where `errors` is an array of error objects with the following format:
+If you want to reactively display an arbitrary validation error and it is not possible to use a custom validation function (perhaps you have to call a function `onSubmit` or wait for asynchronous results), you can add one or more errors to a validation context at any time by calling `myContext.addValidationErrors(errors)`, where `errors` is an array of error objects with the following format:

 ```js
 {name: key, type: errorType, value: anyValue}